lampkicking/charm-ntp/README.md

 NTP provides network based time services to ensure synchronization of time across computers.

 Usage
 -----

 The ntp charm is a subordinate charm which is designed for use with other principal charms.
-It can be used in two ways:

-In this mode, the ntp charm is used to configure NTP in other service units to talk directly to a set of NTP time sources:
+In its basic mode, the ntp charm is used to configure NTP in service units to talk directly to a set of NTP time sources:

     juju deploy ntp
     juju add-relation ntp myservice